michalradzik/chatbot-ai/README.md

 If you're using Maven, you can build and run the application with the following commands: mvn clean install mvn spring-boot:run

-Ask your question (or type 'exit' to quit): How are you today?
+Welcome to the AI Chatbot.
+Ask a question or type 'exit' to quit.
+Your question: How are you today?
 Bot: I'm doing great, thank you for asking!